socketsupply/sockets.sh/src/docs/guide-mobile.md

 build this as a desktop app and show a window that runs the code.

 ```
-op . -r
+ssc init
 ```

 ### Development Cycle

 You'll probably want to write some code, see it, change it, and repeat this flow.
 The typical approach is to create a watch script that rebuilds your files when there are changes.
-If you provide a port, the `op` command will try to load `http://localhost`.
+If you provide a port, the `ssc` command will try to load `http://localhost`.

 ```
-op . -r --port=8000
+ssc -r --port=8000 .
 ```

 You'll need to tell your build script the output location.
-The `op` command can tell you the platform specific build destination.
+The `ssc` command can tell you the platform specific build destination.
 For example.

 ```
-./myscript `op . --target`
+./myscript `ssc list-build-target .`
 ```

 ### Building for and launching the mobile simulator